cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 To generate the data we will use the LALSuite `programme
 <https://lscsoft.docs.ligo.org/lalsuite/lalapps/makefakedata__v5_8c.html>`_
-``lalapps_Makefakedata_v5`` (skip straight to the heterodyning description :ref:`here<Heterodyning the data>`).
+``lalapps_Makefakedata_v5`` (you can skip straight to the heterodyning description :ref:`here<Heterodyning the data>`).
 The two fake pulsars have parameters defined in TEMPO(2)-style parameter files (where frequencies, frequency derivatives and phases are the rotational values rather than the gravitational-wave values), as follows:

 * an isolated pulsar in a file called ``J0123+0123.par``